abhimanyukumar94/Linux-Thread-Library/README.md

 # Thread Library
-A user space thread library in C++ that allows for multi-threaded programs to run
+A user space thread library in C++ that allows for multi-threaded programs to run.

 ## Thread Library Interfaces ##